johnnybigoo/Rocket_Elevators_DevOps/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Rocket Elevators Machine Learning is the 13th week project for the Odyssey 14 weeks program in CodeBoxx.
+Rocket Elevators DevOps is the 14th week project for the Odyssey 14 weeks program in CodeBoxx.

 By this week we had to create a Machine learning API using the Azure Api **Speech**.
 We used our voice to simulate a conversation that happen inside an elevator and see how well it can detect our voice and if it was able to translate it to text.
 From the **Speech** Service offered by Azure we have used *Speech-to-Text* and *Speaker Recognition*.